berntpopp/curl-ier/README.md

 ```

 ## Usage
-Run the script with Node.js, providing the necessary command-line arguments:
+Run the script with Node.js, providing the necessary command-line arguments.
+Note that output filenames will include the current date in the format 'YYYY-MM-DD' for easy tracking.

 ```bash
 node curl-ier.js --url <url> --header <header1> --header <header2> ...